restaurantBootcamp/osamas_pizza_menu/Answers.md

 Add the rest of your team to the organization, what permissions does each team member have?
 Modify the permissions as you see fit.
 Place their username and permissions below:

-..*AlaaZuhour Owner
+* AlaaZuhour Owner
-..*AliPs94 Owner
+* AliPs94 Owner
-..*amr-213 Owner
+* amr-213 Owner
-..*dev-zeina Owner
+* dev-zeina Owner
-..*haneentalawneh Owner
+* haneentalawneh Owner
-..*LuaiCOMP4382 Owner
+* LuaiCOMP4382 Owner
-..*MohammadIbrahim Owner
+* MohammadIbrahim Owner
-..*Shoroqmar Owner
+* Shoroqmar Owner

 Add your instructor (@lrnzbr) as a collaborator.